Help & Advice

 Usually hired to deliver a serious message, impart specific knowledge or advice, and educate or inform on topics related to the event.
 Often referred to as the 'keynote' speaker, they're usually booked to present either the opening or closing speech of a conference, symposium or meeting, summarising the 'key' notes and themes of the event.

 As the main headline speaker, the keynote may be the Chairman or CEO of an organisation, but often they're a high-profile personality — either well known publicly or within the industry — who will be a draw or incentive for delegates to attend and hear them speak.
 When delivering the opening address, a keynote conference speaker will set the tone for the event – providing food for thought and laying the foundations of the conference.
 When closing a conference, their role is generally to deliver a speech that encapsulates the key messages and overarching themes that ran throughout the event, providing the delegates with take-home messages and often ideas to implement.

-After Dinner Speakers are primarily booked to entertain you.
-They deliver speeches that are more informal and relaxed than a serious keynote presentation, and whilst they can often be inspiring, there's less of the "you can achieve greatness" theme that you'll find with a motivational speaker.
+Primarily booked to entertain you, they deliver speeches that are more informal and relaxed than a serious keynote presentation.
+Whilst they can often be inspiring, there's less of the "you can achieve greatness" theme that you'll find with a motivational speaker.

 It might be a dinner which follows the company conference, a black-tie gala ball or a fundraising event for the local football club.
 Whatever the reason for your event, you'll generally be looking for a light-hearted and fun speech allowing your audience to sit back, relax and enjoy the evening.

 Contrary to popular misconception, a good after dinner speaker does not have to be a 'comedian' per-se.
 Although they will usually inject some humour into their speech, it's often in the form of funny anecdotes and stories of encounters during their fascinating lives and careers rather than jokes or gags.